rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Slicing in Action

-We need to provide beans that are not part of the slice:
+Spring Boot's test slice component scanning will only include relevant beans in the sliced context.
+We need to provide or mock beans that are not part of the slice:

 ![h:450 w:1200](assets/slicing-in-action.png)